-Shopify abandoned carts have been a major issue for Shopify stores for quite some time.
-With a cart abandonment rate of 67.71%, it impacts stores sales more than anything.
+Shopify abandoned carts have been a major issue for stores for quite some time.
+With a Shopify cart abandonment rate of 69.82%, it impacts your sales more than anything.

 Table of Contents

 Customers will visit your Shopify store, add products to their carts and quit without completing the purchase.
 Now, the cart they left behind is your Shopify abandoned cart.

 There are many reasons leading to a Shopify abandoned cart.
 High shipping charges, lack of payment options, and poor checkout process are major reasons customers abandon their cart.

 But the common misconception among Shopify store owners is that they believe a cart once abandoned is lost forever.

 This isn’t true.
 You can still encourage your customers to recover their cart and convert those sales by sending cart recovery emails.